 Authenticators are plugins that prove control of a domain name by solving a

 challenge provided by the ACME server.
-ACME currently defines three types of
+ACME currently defines several types of

-challenges: HTTP, TLS-SNI, and DNS, represented by classes in
+challenges: HTTP, TLS-SNI (deprecated), TLS-ALPR, and DNS, represented by classes in

 An authenticator plugin should implement support for at least one challenge type.

 An Authenticator indicates which challenges it supports by implementing